M107 projectile

 The M107 is a 155 mm high explosive projectile used by many countries.
 It is a bursting round with fragmentation and blast effects.
 It used to be the standard 155 mm high explosive projectile for howitzers of the US Army and US Marine Corps, but is being superseded in the US military by the M795.

 Development

 The M107 is a development of the M102 155 mm shell that was developed in the 1930s from the French Schneider 155 mm projectile for the Model 1917 Howitzer.
-The M107 differs from the M102 mainly in having a wider rotating or driving band.